marrow/WebCore/docs/source/core/GettingYAPWF.rst

 .. hint::
     The installation of the database back-end is a topic outside of the scope of this document.

-YAPWF uses SQLAlchemy as its default ORM (Object Relational Mapper) layer.
+YAPWF uses SQLAlchemy as its default ORM (Object Relational Mapper) layer, although a number of database libraries are supported.
 SQLAlchemy maintains excellent documentation on all the `engines supported`_.

 .. _engines supported: http://www.sqlalchemy.org/docs/05/reference/dialects/index.html